Doodle: History

 Doodling has been found on multiple archaeological artefacts at different times around the world.
-Examples include hand and foot prints intentionally left by children 200,000 years ago in Tibet, first century drawing of stick figures and gladiators in Pompeii, obscene drawing in the Sogdian documents from Dunhuang (9–10th century).
-A young student named Onfim from 13th century Novgorod left a variety of doodles in his school notes, written on birch bark.
+Examples include hand and foot prints intentionally left by children 200,000 years ago in Tibet, 1st-century drawings of stick figures and gladiators in Pompeii, and obscene drawings in the Sogdian documents from Dunhuang (9th–10th century).
+A young student named Onfim from 13th-century Novgorod left a variety of doodles in his school notes, written on birch bark.

 Notable doodlers

 Alexander Pushkin's notebooks are celebrated for their superabundance of marginal doodles, which include sketches of friends' profiles, hands, and feet.
 These notebooks are regarded as a work of art in their own right.
 Full editions of Pushkin's doodles have been undertaken on several occasions.
 Some of Pushkin's doodles were animated by Andrei Khrzhanovsky and Yuriy Norshteyn in the 1987 film My Favorite Time.

 Other notable literary doodlers have included: Samuel Beckett; Joseph Conrad; the poet and physician John Keats, who doodled in the margins of his medical notes; Sylvia Plath; and the Nobel laureate poet Rabindranath Tagore, who made numerous doodles in his manuscript.

 Some doodles and drawings can be found in notebooks of Leonardo da Vinci.
 Mathematician Stanislaw Ulam developed the Ulam spiral for visualization of prime numbers while doodling during a boring presentation at a mathematics conference.

 Many American presidents, including Thomas Jefferson, Ronald Reagan, and Bill Clinton, have been known to doodle during meetings.
 Other presidents who created doodles while in office include Herbert Hoover, John F. Kennedy, Dwight D. Eisenhower, Lyndon B. Johnson, and Richard Nixon.